Song0411/Time-s-Person-of-the-Year-1927-Present/README.md

 Nationality: The nationality of the person or group.

 # My Objectives
-Examine the nationality distribution of the awardees and explore the most frequent words used in context.
+Examine the nationality distribution of the awards and explore the most frequent words used in context.

 # How to Use
 Clone this repository to your local machine.